- Who is required to take the Praxis® Core Academic Skills for Educators (Core) tests?

 - Who do I contact for more information regarding D.C. licensure/certification?

-The District of Columbia licensure/certification department information can be obtained by visiting the Office of Educator Licensure and Accreditation.
+The District of Columbia licensure/certification department information can be obtained by visiting the Office of Educator Quality and Effectiveness, Teaching & Learning.

 See test centers, dates and deadlines for Praxis tests.